 With that in mind, let’s dive into the best firewood carts list, starting with the Sunnydaze cart.

 The Sunnydaze firewood cart tops the list and earns my rating of the best overall option.
 It has an excellent carrying capacity of 150 pounds of firewood.
 Depending on the weather, your location, and the size of your house, I budget for 100 lb of firewood per day to keep your home warm throughout winter.
 This firewood cart has excess capacity, so you can safely store an entire day’s worth in the depth of winter.
 In the spring and fall months, you may be able to get up to a week’s worth of firewood if you are only burning at night.

 I also like the tubular steel design – this makes it both lightweight and strong.
 It only weighs 21 pounds, empty, which is easy enough to move on its heavy-duty wheels.
-I was able to roll this over uneven ground and pull it upstairs relatively easily – or at least easier than some of the other brands.
+I could roll this over uneven ground and pull it upstairs relatively easily – or at least easier than some of the other brands.

-The open sides allow you to store longer than standard logs if you cut them yourself in uneven dimensions.
-This can be a problem in the wagon designs that I’ll show later.
+The open sides allow you to store longer than standard logs if you cut them in uneven dimensions.
+This can be a problem in the wagon designs I’ll show later.

-The wide tyres were also able to handle being pushed or pulled through snow.
+The wide tyres could also handle being pushed or pulled through snow.